Skip to main content

 Can I run multi-agent systems on-premise?

-Taskade Enterprise has on-prem options for regulated industries.
+Taskade runs as managed SaaS with SOC 2 aligned practices, SAML SSO from Business, and SCIM user provisioning on Enterprise; it is not self-hosted.
 CrewAI, AutoGen, LangGraph, OpenAI Swarm are OSS and can run on-prem out of the box.
 Vertex, Bedrock, Azure are cloud-only.

 What is MCP and how does it relate to multi-agent?